Samantha Joye: Early life and education

 Joye was born in Laurinburg, North Carolina.
 She grew up in a small town along the North/South Carolina border.
 She worked on her father's crop farm, and in the summer, would often visit Myrtle Beach.
 She graduated as valedictorian of her class at Marlboro Academy in 1983.
 In an interview with Nature Research Microbiology, she said that her love for the ocean was sparked at a young age during the weeks she spent each summer exploring the South Carolina coast with her family.
 After receiving a microscope for a birthday present when she was 9, she became interested in microbiology.
 She enrolled at University of North Carolina at Chapel Hill as a pre-med / biology major, with aspirations of being a heart surgeon.
+While at university, she joined Kappa Alpha Theta.
 In her junior year, she took an elective course in marine science, and switched majors to oceanography.
 She graduated with a Bachelor of Science in 1987, a Master of Science in 1989, and a Ph.D. in Marine Sciences in 1993.